ps-trivia/ps-trivia.github.io/trivia-tracker.md

 ![Obscurity](/assets/images/tt-obscurity.png)

-##### Chat-killing Clause
+##### Timer Clause

-If a question sharply cuts chat activity for an inordinate period of time because no user can answer it, it is at risk of being vetoed to keep the chat and questions flowing smoothly.
-The standard limit is 5 minutes without answer, after which it is up to the discretion of auth.
+If questions are not answered by 5 minutes and nobody is actively attempting the question, the question may be vetoed.

 ![Chat-killing](/assets/images/tt-chat-killing.png)
 *Notice the time stamps; nobody answered for five minutes straight, hence the veto.
 (Note: Smeargle is not an acceptable answer to this question.
 You will read why in the next section.)*